 This is the most challenging problem for the app developer as fragmentation creates a unique experience for each device which is often a great risk.
 It becomes more difficult to teach the users about the potential vulnerabilities as they are using totally different versions.
 It is impossible to provide a single security solution.

 Most of the time developers do not understand what type of permissions the mobile application actually needs.
 This misunderstanding often results in overzealous permissions.
 At the same time, app users have the tendency just to accept the permissions which the app is asking for.
 Apps should only request minimal permissions which are necessary for the total functioning of the app and users must see what type of permissions the app is asking for and must not accept if the permissions seem irrelevant.

 Android’s security flaws lie in several directions such as:

 They lie in the OS itself

 In the apps which are built and installed

 In the tools which are used to build these apps

-These vulnerabilities in the mobile app development scenario poses great security risk and users can get compromised anytime.
+These vulnerabilities in the mobile app development scenario pose great security risks and users can get compromised anytime.

-Customization is another threat which comes with the Android.
-Device manufacturers often customize Android to make it function optimally on their device.
-They can make any tweak to the OS they like and also users go on modifying the OS, by integrating the launchers from third party which can create some serious security apps.
+Customization is another threat which comes with Android.
+Device manufacturers often customize Android to make it function optimally on their devices.
+They can make any tweak to the OS they like and also users go on modifying the OS, by integrating the launchers from a third party which can create some serious security apps.